-- Between 2015 and 2018, the newly acquired hepatitis C notification rate declined by 29% from 3.5 to 2.5 notifications per 100 000 population.
-In the same time period, the notification rate among females declined by 40% and was 1.2 notifications per 100 000 in 2018.
-Among males, the notification rate declined by 25% and was 3.8 notifications per 100 000 in 2018. - The newly acquired hepatitis C notification rate among those aged under 25 years declined by 37% from 9.1 notifications per 100 000 in 2015 to 5.7 notifications per 100 000 in 2018.
-In the same period and by sex, the notification rate declined by 55% among females (2.0 notifications per 100 000 females in 2018) and by 33% among males (9.1 notifications per 100 000 males in 2018).
-Some effort is required to further reduce newly acquired hepatitis C notification rates. - Readers should note that the number of newly acquired infections may be under-reported and newly acquired hepatitis C notification rates may be higher than those given here.
+- Between 2015 and 2019, the newly acquired hepatitis C notification rate declined by 29% from 3.5 to 2.5 notifications per 100 000 population and then increased by 28% to 3.2 notifications per 100 000 in 2019.
+A similar trend was seen among both males and females was 5.0 and 1.4 notifications per 100 000 population, respectively. - The newly acquired hepatitis C notification rate among those aged under 25 years declined by 37% between 2015 and 2019 from 9.1 to 5.7 notifications per 100 000 and then increased by 58% to 9.0 notifications per 100 000 population in 2019.
+A similar trend was seen among males and females ages under 25 years and was 14.8 and 2.9 notifications per 100 000 population respectively in 2019.
+Some effort is required to further reduce newly acquired hepatitis C notification rates. - Notification rates are a proxy for the modelled number of newly acquired hepatitis C infections.
+For a newly acquired hepatitis C infection to be notified, a person must be tested for hepatitis C while their hepatitis C infection is still classified as newly acquired.
+This means that not all cases of newly acquired hepatitis C are represented in notification rates.
+Also, due to small numbers of newly acquired hepatitis C notifications, these trends should be interpreted with caution.